rscharfer/myblog/posts/react19/state-reducer-pattern.md

 ---
-title: React 19 - State Reducer Pattern
+title: Updating the state reducer pattern to use Typescript
 published: April 8, 2026
-subtitle: here is the subtitle
+subtitle: We don't need the actionTypes variable anymore.
 ---

 The premise : A stateful component (or hook) uses `useReducer` to keep track of state.
 The consumer of this stateful component (or hook) can pass in its _own_ reducer, which is then passed to `useReducer` and used instead of the stateful component's (or hook's) default one.
 In this way, the consumer can control state updates from from the "outside".
 This is an example of [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control).